 Maureen A Johnson, OT

-Maureen holds a Bachelors of Science degree in occupational therapy that she received from the University of Illinois at the Chicago Medical Center in 1986.
-She practiced in Peoria and Chicago, before moving to Alaska in January 1990.
+Maureen is owner of Alaska OT Services, LLC, a BBB Accredited Business.
+She holds a degree in Occupational Therapy that she received from the University of Illinois at Chicago Medical Center in 1986.
+She is licensed in the State of Alaska, and is Nationally Board Certified in OT.

 Annette has lived in Alaska since January 1985, and especially enjoys the long summer days gardening, fly fishing, rafting, and biking.